wojciech-graj/cydoomgeneric/README.md

 Currently the project only runs on Linux (and potentially osx).

-You will need a C compiler (default: gcc) and GNU Make.

 The following python packages are required: `numpy cython`.

-Currently, all python code must be run from the `cydoomgeneric` directory.
+To build and install cydoomgeneric, run the following commands:

 ```
-$ cd doomgeneric
-$ make
-$ cd ../cydoomgeneric
+$ cd cydoomgeneric
-$ python setup.py build_ext --inplace
+$ python setup.py install
 ```

 ## Demo Screenshots